 Users change their passwords while viewing the rules that you have specified in the password policy.

-You manage the policy for password self-service using iManager.
-Users access the password self-service features using one of the following:
+You manage the policy for password self-service by using iManager.
+Users access the password self-service features in several ways, including the Novell ClientTM, the iManager 2.0.2 portal, and the Identity Manager User Application.